uri-library-data-services/iassist-preview/content/blog/update-cossa-changes-common-rule-implications-social-and-behavioral-sciences.md

 reviewed some of the existing data.
 He found that despite popular perception, IRBs function pretty well.
-They are generally no more of an administrative burden than other grant-related activities; on average, review takes less than three percent of a study\'s time; a majority of studies are approved; expedited review takes less than a month on average and full review takes less than two months; and extreme delays are statistically uncommon.
+They are generally no more of an administrative burden than other grant-related activities; on average, review takes less than three percent of a study's time; a majority of studies are approved; expedited review takes less than a month on average and full review takes less than two months; and extreme delays are statistically uncommon.
 Rodamar described data showing that both SBS and biomedical researchers generally approve of the IRB system.
-He conceded that there are some problems with the Common Rule regulations and IRBs, but, paraphrasing Winston Churchill, suggested that perhaps
-\"IRBs are worst form of governing research except for all those other forms that have been tried from time to time.\"
+He conceded that there are some problems with the Common Rule regulations and IRBs, but, paraphrasing Winston Churchill, suggested that perhaps "IRBs are worst form of governing research except for all those other forms that have been tried from time to time."

-**The \"Minimal Risk\" Standard**
+**The "Minimal Risk" Standard**

-The second session, moderated by Celia Fischer, Fordham University, focused on the types of \"risks and harms\" encountered in SBS research.
+The second session, moderated by Celia Fischer, Fordham University, focused on the types of "risks and harms" encountered in SBS research.
-Richard T. Campbell delved into the concept of \"minimal risk,\" an important area for researchers dealing with human subjects.
-The determination of whether participation in a study represents a \"minimal risk\" dictates the level of IRB review that takes place.
-Under the Common Rule, a study represents minimal risk if \"the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests.\" Noting that it is a \"cognitively complex\" concept, Campbell suggested that risk can be thought of as the relationship between the probability of harm occurring and the severity of potential harm.
-Thus, the Common Rule provides some flexibility in that it does not dictate that both probability severity must be
-\"minimal,\" just that, as probability increases, the severity of possible harm must decrease (and vice versa).
-Given that other parts of the definition are also thorny (such as what is meant by \"daily life\"), Campbell suggested that the Office of Human Research Protection (OHRP) could provide guidance to facilitate more consistent application of the minimal risk benchmark.
+Richard T. Campbell delved into the concept of "minimal risk," an important area for researchers dealing with human subjects.
+The determination of whether participation in a study represents a "minimal risk" dictates the level of IRB review that takes place.
+Under the Common Rule, a study represents minimal risk if "the probability and magnitude of harm or discomfort anticipated in the research are not greater in and of themselves than those ordinarily encountered in daily life or during the performance of routine physical or psychological examinations or tests."
+Noting that it is a "cognitively complex" concept, Campbell suggested that risk can be thought of as the relationship between the probability of harm occurring and the severity of potential harm.
+Thus, the Common Rule provides some flexibility in that it does not dictate that both probability severity must be "minimal," just that, as probability increases, the severity of possible harm must decrease (and vice versa).
+Given that other parts of the definition are also thorny (such as what is meant by "daily life"), Campbell suggested that the Office of Human Research Protection (OHRP) could provide guidance to facilitate more consistent application of the minimal risk benchmark.